-Our monastic Divine Office follows the format established by St. Benedict in his Rule, and is sung in traditional English from the Monastic Diurnal and the Monastic Diurnal Noted — both publications of Lancelot Andrewes Press, publishers of traditional liturgical materials.
+Our monastic Divine Office follows the format established by St. Benedict in his Rule, and is sung in traditional English from the Monastic Diurnal and the Pre-Tridentine Monastic Offices.

 Unless interrupted by a Greater Feast or Solemnity with appointed Psalms, the entire Psalter is prayed “in course” every week, divided among Matins, Lauds, Prime, Terce, Sext, None, Vespers, and Compline.
 In Matins, Lauds, Vespers, and Compline the Psalter is accompanied by Canticles from the other books of the Old Testament and the Gospels.